pnnl/fieryfuture/README.md

 ## Setup
 $ conda env create -f fiery.yml

+## Steps to reproduce experiments performed in the publication
+1. Run all four experiment scripts contained in exp folder
+2. Move experimental output, exp/{DNN, LR, RF, RNN}/{d1, d2, d3, d4}/experiment_log.txt,
+   for each model and data partition to results_and_analysis/allruns folder, renaming the logfiles to: ex. d1dnn.csv
+3. Run results.ipynb in order to determine the best performing runs from the experiments and view/analyze results.

 ## Files
 + classify_dnn.py
     - Script for running a single DNN experiment